coretl/developer-portal-ideas/README.md

 # developer-portal-ideas
-Ideas on how the software developer guidelines and catalogue of repos might look
+Ideas on how the software developer guidelines and catalogue of repos might look.

+Visit https://coretl.github.io/developer-portal-ideas to see built docs.

 ## Building locally